Poor execution, bugs mar apps of Traffic Police and Indian Railways

-Two apps, launched by the Traffic Police and Indian Railways, are put to the test.
+Two apps, launched by the Traffic Police and Indian Railways, are put to the test by mid-day.
 Our verdict: poor execution and bugs equal disappointment

 The app was launched last month by the Mumbai Traffic Police to better traffic movement.
 Milind Bharambe, Joint Commissioner of Police (Traffic), Mumbai, said, “A traffic police personnel close to the site verifies the information.